raganwald-deprecated/homoiconic/2012/12/end_of_days_ellipses.md

 *This kind of thing normally wouldn't merit a full blog post all by itself, but just in case today really is the end of the world, I'm taking no chances and sharing the idea while I can.*

-The CoffeeScript programming language has a useful feature: If a parameter of a method is written with trailing ellipses, it collects a list of parameters into an array.
+The CoffeeScript programming language has a useful feature: If a parameter of a method is written with trailing ellipsis, it collects a list of parameters into an array.
 It can be used in various ways, and the CoffeeScript transpiler does some pattern matching to sort things out, but 80% of the use is to collect a variable number of arguments without using the `arguments` pseudo-variable, and 19% of the uses are to collect a trailing list of arguments.

 Here's what it looks like collecting a variable number of arguments and trailing arguments: